oddarneskogan/BuildingAIprojectIDEA/README.md

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

+If you book the beach in a long time ahead, you cannot be too sure about the weather.
+That is a chance you will need to take.

 ## What next?

 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?

+Need to contact local government who apply rules for this kind of stuff.
+Then there is need for some good programmers to set up the system.
+And there need to be physical signs and information about bookin for the (surf) spot and time.

 ## Acknowledgments